If you need an SEO audit, feel free to reach out to Sam from Vudu Marketing as he is the one who actually created the template below.

 Through a sitemap you can help encourage the indexation of your website.
-You can create a HTML sitemap as well as a XML sitemap.
-Once you have your XML sitemap you can submit it to Webmaster Tools, which will tell you how many of your submitted URLs are indexed.
+You can create an HTML sitemap as well as an XML sitemap.
+Once you have your XML sitemap, you can submit it to Webmaster Tools, which will tell you how many of your submitted URLs are indexed.

 It’s rare that 100% of the URLs you submit will be indexed… especially if you have a large website.
 But through internal linking, you can increase the likelihood of having all of your pages indexed.

 Step #15: URL redirects

 Unless a redirect is truly temporary (such as for a time sensitive promotion), 302 redirects should never be used.
 302 redirects don’t pass any link value and are essentially a dead end for SEO.
 In almost every scenario where a redirect is needed, a 301 redirect should be used.

 Any page that changes URLs or is deleted needs a 301 permanent redirect to tell search engines and users that the page has moved/is gone.
 There should never be more than one URL path to a page.
 You can learn more about redirects here.

 Step #16: Duplicate content

 Search engines really don’t like duplicate content, as it leads to a poor user experience and other content quality issues.
 If you have duplicate content, you need to do everything you can to eliminate it.